induktio/thinker/Readme.md

 -------
 This software is licensed under the GNU General Public License version 2, or (at your option) any later version of the GPL.
 See [License.txt](License.txt) for details.

+The original game assets are not covered by this license and remain property of Firaxis Games Inc and Electronic Arts Inc.

+Sid Meier's Alpha Centauri and Sid Meier's Alien Crossfire is Copyright © 1997, 1998 by Firaxis Games Inc and Electronic Arts Inc.